 - Chilean Seabass

 - Lingcod (Good from Alaska, overfished off West Coast)

 - Swordfish (overfished)

-The different types of fish can be divided into 2 categories – Flatfish and Round fish.
-From here, we can further break down this category to include fresh water and salt water as well as fatty fish and lean types of fish.
+The different types of fish species can be divided into 2 categories – Flatfish and Round fish types.
+From here, we can further break down this category to include fresh water and salt water as well as fatty fish types and lean types of fish.
 Because these categories cannot be combined under a neat family tree, we will use flatfish and round fish as the defining category division when talking about fish, while having fresh and salt water, fat and lean being attributes to the different types of fish.